-Enable automatic registration Enable to configure FortiClient to automatically connect Telemetry to EMS or FortiGate after FortiClient is installed on the endpoint.
+Enable automatic registration Configure FortiClient to automatically connect Telemetry to EMS or FortiGate after FortiClient is installed on the endpoint.
 Disable to turn off this feature and require endpoint users to manually connect Telemetry to EMS or FortiGate.
-Enable desktop shortcut Enable to configure the FortiClient installer to create a desktop shortcut on the endpoint.
-Enable start menu shortcut Enable to configure the FortiClient installer to create a Start menu shortcut on the endpoint.
-Enable Installer ID Enable to configure an installer ID to assign to endpoints.
+Enable desktop shortcut Configure the FortiClient installer to create a desktop shortcut on the endpoint.
+Enable start menu shortcut Configure the FortiClient installer to create a Start menu shortcut on the endpoint.
+Enable Installer ID Configure an installer ID to assign to endpoints.
 Under Installer ID , select an existing installer ID or enter a new installer ID.
 FortiClient EMS automatically groups endpoints according to installer ID group assignment rules.
-See Group assignment rules on page 165.
+See Group assignment rules on page 163.
 This option is not available when the FortiClient installer selected or uploaded in step 3 is a version prior to 6.0.0.

 6. Click Next.
-The Telemetry tab displays the hostname and IP address of the EMS server, which will manage FortiClient once it is installed on the endpoint.
+The Telemetry tab displays the hostname and IP address of EMS, which manages FortiClient once it is installed on the endpoint.
 Also set the following option.